Trades and Labor Congress of Canada: 1930–1956

 The leadership of Canadian labour was challenged at the start of the Great Depression with the establishment of the Workers' Unity League (1929–1936).
 In 1935 unions that wanted to organize unskilled workers in the new mass industries of automobile, steel and rubber broke with the AFL and formed the Congress of Industrial Organizations (CIO).
 The latter's strategy of industrial unionism was a direct challenge to the TLC (and AFL's) craft unionism.

 Interest in the CIO was sparked in Canada when in 1937 more than 4,000 workers at General Motors in Oshawa joined the United Automobile Workers, a CIO union, and fought a strike for union recognition.
 In 1939, CIO supporters were expelled from the TLC and joined with the national All-Canadian Congress of Labour to form the rival Canadian Congress of Labour (CCL) in 1940.
 The TLC continued to be the voice of skilled trades workers in the country.

-Just as the Cold War and the rise of anti-Communism led to the purge of leftists from the union CIO in the United States and the creation of the AFL–CIO in 1955, the same phenomenon in Canada led to the merger of the TLC and the CCL in 1956 to create the modern Canadian Labour Congress.
+As the Cold War and the rise of anti-Communism led to purges of leftists from unions in the United States, both the TLC and the CCL undertook similar campaigns against Communist-led affiliates in Canada.
+On June 3, 1949, the TLC suspended the Communist-led Canadian Seamen's Union (CSU), after the AFL and 14 of the TLC's own international-union affiliates threatened to secede unless the CSU was expelled; the suspension followed an unsuccessful CSU strike earlier that year, and the union was formally disaffiliated in 1950.
+The TLC similarly suspended the United Fishermen and Allied Workers Union for alleged Communist leadership in the 1950s.
+Just as these purges culminated in the creation of the AFL–CIO in 1955 in the United States, the parallel process in Canada led to the merger of the TLC and the CCL in 1956 to create the modern Canadian Labour Congress.